andrewbmccullough/andrewbmccullough/README.md

 ### 👨 About Me

 💡 I am a hard-working and collaborative individual that loves to learn new things
-💻 I’m currently working as a Firmware Engineer at Micron Technology
-🌱 I’m interested in learning all things software/firmware and creating quality code
+💻 I’m currently working as a Software Engineer at Intel 🌱 I’m interested in learning all things software & hardware and creating quality code
 📄 Please take a look at my [Resume](./Resume.pdf) for more info about me

 ### 🛠 Skills